farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 There are thousands of great table-top role-playing games out there.
 Some are generic, like Charge, and others are made with a very specific setting in mind.
 In the latter, mechanics are often created to reinforce the setting.

 Charge is generic, which means you get to pick the world and setting you want to play in.
-You could play in Sci-Fi setting where new planets are still being discovered and terraformed every year, or on Earth during the British Industrial Revolution.
+You could play in a Sci-Fi setting where new planets are still being discovered and terraformed every year, or on Earth during the British Industrial Revolution.
 You get to choose.

 Because settings can differ greatly, Charge's game mechanics were made with very specific goals in mind to help you create the story you want to tell.

 ## The Idea Behind Charge

-Here a some things that makes Charge special compare to other games you might have played before.
+Here are some things that makes Charge special compared to other games you might have played before.

 **It's easy to create characters for any settings.**